 Fellows work in the local office (either in New York City, Washington DC, or Philadelphia) and are expected to secure summer housing arrangements on their own in the respective city where there fellowship is based.

-Girls Inc. Marketing and Communications Fellow (Usually based in NYC, Summer 2021 will be virtual)
+Girls Inc. Marketing and Communications Fellow (Usually based in NYC, Summer 2022 might be virtual)

 The Fox Fellow placed in the Girls Inc. Marketing and Communications team in New York City will: participate in the planning, content development, and management of Girls Inc. social media outlets such as Facebook, Twitter, Instagram, and LinkedIn; assist with writing and distributing press, web, and email marketing materials; research traditional and online media contacts and visibility opportunities; and support affiliate network, special events, and corporate partner requests as needed.
 The Fellow should have excellent organization, writing, and interpersonal skills; an interest in and familiarity with traditional and social media, marketing and communications, and girls' issues; and strong computer skills, particularly Microsoft Office, Google Drive and Mac OS X. Familiarity with Hootsuite is a plus.

-Girls Inc. Public Policy Fellow (Usually based in D.C., Summer 2021 will be virtual)
+Girls Inc. Public Policy Fellow (Usually based in D.C., Summer 2022 might be virtual)

 The Fellow placed in the Girls Inc. Public Policy office in Washington, D.C. will support the Public Policy team's work by researching legislation and other policy initiatives affecting girls; helping to plan and prepare for meetings and other events including a summer fly-in; supporting our grassroots engagement efforts; and drafting communication updates for our network such as blog posts and action alerts.
 The Fellow will support our efforts on a number of issues affecting girls’ lives including, but not limited to, preventing and addressing gender-based harassment and violence, school discipline reform, supporting girls’ mental health, and promoting comprehensive sex education.
 The Fellow will occasionally represent Girls Inc. at events related to policy issues affecting girls and youth more broadly, either by accompanying staff to meetings on Capitol Hill, at the White House, and at federal agencies, or by attending coalition meetings, conferences, congressional hearings, briefings, and receptions.

-Girls Inc. Programming Fellow (Usually based in Philly, Summer 2021 will be virtual)
+Girls Inc. Programming Fellow (Usually based in Philly, Summer 2022 might be virtual)

 The Fox Fellow placed in this Girls Inc. fellowship based in Philadelphia will work closely with the region’s executive team on developing content and planning the Girls Inc. annual advocacy summit.
 The Fellow will help plan a Fall or Spring 2021-22 advocacy summit with workshops and speakers.
 The Fellow will also participate in summer programming, directly serving girls while working with senior staff and volunteers.
 The Fellow will participate in Girls Inc. training with other new staff and volunteers.
 Child abuse and criminal background clearances are required.